 and one of you says to them, "Go in peace, be warmed and filled,"

 without giving them the things needed for the body, what does it profit?

 So faith by itself, if it has no works, is dead.

 Discipline involved strict reform and the establishment of the seminary system for the proper and uniform training of priests.
 The office of indulgence seller was abolished, and doctrine on indulgences was clarified.
-The Bishops were given only one diocese and residence was required, begun by the reformer St. Charles Borromeo of Milan.
+A Bishop was allowed only one diocese and residence was required, begun by the reformer St. Charles Borromeo of Milan.

 The Council of Trent marked an important turning point for the Catholic Church, for it provided clarity on the beliefs of the Church, and ecclesiastical discipline was restored.
 The doctrines established at Trent persist to this day.